karinwohlgemuth/UCI-HAR-Dataset/CodeBook.md

 ## TIDY FILE

-The final product of the script is a tidy data table with 180 rows and 82 columns (sometimes referred to as "wide" format), which is downloaded to the following file: `final tidy dataset.csv`.
+The final product of the script is a tidy data table with 180 rows and 82 columns (sometimes referred to as "wide" format), which is downloaded to the following file: `final_tidy_dataset.txt`.
 The table is tidy because it contains one observation in each row, one variable in each column, and descriptive and properly formatted labels.

 ### VARIABLES IN THE TIDY DATASET